gbudiman/slide-to-unlock.js/README.md

 # slide-to-unlock.js
 Slide To Unlock with Promise.
-A perfect alternative to Action-Confirm or Action-Undo design pattern combining improved user experience with ease-of-implementation.
+A perfect alternative to Action-Confirm or Action-Undo design pattern combining improved user experience (such as preventing accidental tap/click) with ease-of-implementation.

 **What's with the Promise?**
 SlideToUnlock keeps the asynchronous nature of Javascript in mind.
 State transitions are triggered whenever a Promise object is fulfilled (or rejected).
 This allows asynchronous tasks (such as AJAX requests) easier to modify the object's state.